The Unlikeliest Pandemic Success Story

 First, hope that you are lucky and your country’s leaders are thoroughly engaged.
 Bhutan had trusted, smart, and hands-on direction from its king, whose moral authority carries great weight.
 He explicitly told government leaders that even one death from COVID-19 would be too much for a small nation that regards itself as a family, pressed officials for detailed plans covering every possible pandemic scenario, and made multiple trips to the front lines, encouraging health workers, volunteers, and others.
 His crucial role also sidetracked any political gamesmanship; in Bhutan, the opposition in Parliament joined forces with the ruling party.

 Second, invest in preparedness.
 Bhutan set up a health emergency operations center and a WHO emergency operations center in 2018, and had also invested in medical camp kit tents, initially thinking they would be deployed in disaster-relief zones; the tents were repurposed to screen and treat patients with respiratory symptoms.
 In 2019, the country upgraded its Royal Centre for Disease Control lab, equipping it to handle not only new and deadly influenza viruses on the horizon, but also SARS-CoV-2.
 Most presciently, in November 2019, the WHO and Bhutan’s health ministry staged a simulation at the country’s international airport.
 The scenario: a passenger arriving from abroad with a suspected infection caused by a new strain of coronavirus.
 All these measures reflect what Bitton sees as a dynamic, system-wide self-awareness.
-“You could call it humility, you could call it curiosity,” he said.
+“You could call it humility; you could call it curiosity,” he said.
 “It’s this idea of, wow, we have a lot to learn.”

 Third, act fast and buy time.
 “The countries that responded early and before the virus got entrenched—in particular, before it got to the vulnerable populations—seem to all have done better,” Jennifer Nuzzo, a senior scholar at the Johns Hopkins Center for Health Security, told me.
 Bhutan’s system of community-based primary care had sowed the concept of prevention, and its free universal health care and testing meant that logistics and supply chains were already in place.